Yuri Makoveychuk: Film-maker

 Makoveychuk produced two animated feature films, "Radioman" (1999) and "The Institute" (2003).
 Eventually "Radioman" won the Parma festival of animation prize.

 Scenographer

-Makoveychuk participated (in the capacity of a production designer) in many independent film and television productions in Europe, notably in 2008 Norwegian film "ICEKISS", as well as the "Three Musqueteers" and "Twelve Chairs", as well as the sets for the Maria Burmaka and Verka Serdyuchka performances.
+Makoveychuk participated (in the capacity of a production designer) in many independent film and television productions in Europe, notably in 2008 Norwegian film "Iskyss" ("Icekiss"), as well as the "Three Musqueteers" (2004 TV musical) and "Twelve Chairs" (2005 TV musical), as well as the sets for the Maria Burmaka and Verka Serdyuchka performances.
 He also has been active as a scenic artist ("Great Expectations", "Godzilla", "As Good As It Gets", "DeviI's Advocate" et al.